Explore MVC Scholarships

 The ability to pay for tuition, books and even rent often has a direct impact on student success.
 That’s why we encourage all students to regularly apply for scholarships to help ease the financial burden of attending college.
 MVC students have the option to apply for annual scholarships offered by the Riverside Community College District (RCCD) Foundation, or to explore scholarship options from community organizations.

 Scholarships are financial aid awards designed to help you pay for your education.
 Scholarships can be a one-time award or renewable and may require that certain academic or demographic qualifications be met.

-Students may apply annually for a wide variety of scholarships through the Riverside Community College District (RCCD) Foundation, or explore verified scholarship offers from local, regional and nationwide partners.
+Students may apply annually for a wide variety of scholarships through the RCCD Foundation, or explore verified scholarship offers from local, regional and nationwide organizations.

 MVC Scholarship Competitions

 In many cases, scholarships provide the opportunity for you to avoid or reduce the need for student loans, allowing you to graduate debt free.

 Beyond providing extra help to pay for tuition, books and the expenses that come from attending college, many scholarships can be used for things other than paying for your classes, including rent, food, technology, transportation and more.

 Many scholarship deadlines occur at the start or end of an academic year (early fall, or late spring).
 When you can apply is specific to the scholarship.
 Many ask that you apply a year in advance, simply due to the time it takes to review applications.

 If you find a scholarship that looks good to you, ensure that it’s from a reputable source.
 Then, review the application requirements and get all your documentation in order.
 Start as early as possible so you have time to review and get advice on things like personal statements, or request letters of recommendation from your professors or coworkers.
 Leaving applications to the last minute often makes it harder for others to help you and reduces your chances of securing the scholarship.